Knowledge-Driven Federated Graph Learning on Model Heterogeneity

 \subsection{Ablation Study}

-To answer \textbf{Q2}, we conduct a series of ablation experiments focusing on two critical modules introduced in FedGKC: Self-Mutual Knowledge Distillation (SMKD) and Knowledge-Aware Model Aggregation (KAMA).
-Table \ref{tab:compoent} illustrates the performance enhancements achieved by each module when applied independently to the baseline method.
-In terms of implementation, when the SMKD module is added alone, we employ an aggregation strategy based on sample size on the server; when incorporating the KAMA module alone, a traditional dual-model architecture is utilized on the clients.
-Notably, the SMKD module demonstrates greater improvements on the Cora and CiteSeer datasets, while the KAMA module shows a larger contribution to the PubMed dataset, suggesting its advantageous performance with larger scale datasets.
-The combination of both modules further enhances overall performance.
+To address \textbf{Q2}, we perform ablation experiments on the two key modules of FedGKC: Self-Mutual Knowledge Distillation (SMKD) and Knowledge-Aware Model Aggregation (KAMA).
+Table~\ref{tab:compoent} reports the results when each module is applied independently.
+Specifically, when SMKD is used alone, the server employs a sample-size–based aggregation strategy; when KAMA is used alone, clients adhere to a conventional dual-model architecture.
+The results show that SMKD provides notable improvements on Cora and CiteSeer, while KAMA contributes more strongly on PubMed, suggesting that KAMA is particularly advantageous for larger-scale datasets.
+Combining both modules yields the best overall performance across all benchmarks.

-To gain deeper insights into the contributions of the internal mechanisms of the SMKD and KAMA modules, we conduct a more detailed ablation study on the CiteSeer dataset with 10 clients, with the experimental results presented in Fig. \ref{fig_component}(a).
-First, within the SMKD module, we test the effects of removing self-distillation and mutual distillation on model performance.
-The results indicate that the absence of the self-distillation mechanism limits the model's self-optimization capabilities, while neglecting mutual distillation leads to the model relying solely on local data, thereby failing to effectively assimilate global information and diminishing overall performance.
-Next, within the KAMA module, we focus on the elements that constitute knowledge weights, including knowledge strength (as shown in Eq. (\ref{equ:strength})), the clarity of class-related knowledge (the first term of Eq. (\ref{equ:strength})), and the clarity of smooth associations (the second term of Eq. (\ref{equ:strength})).
-The experimental results reveal that knowledge strength significantly impacts model performance, whereas the effect of knowledge clarity is relatively minor; nevertheless, it still contributes positively to the model's stability and accuracy.
+To further disentangle the contributions of individual mechanisms, we conduct a fine-grained ablation on the CiteSeer with 10 clients, as shown in Fig.~\ref{fig_component}(a).
+For the SMKD module, we separately remove the self-distillation and mutual distillation components.
+Results indicate that eliminating self-distillation weakens the model’s ability to optimize its own representations, while removing mutual distillation forces clients to rely solely on local data, thereby hindering global knowledge assimilation and degrading overall performance.
+For the KAMA, we ablate the three factors forming knowledge weights: knowledge strength, class-level knowledge clarity (the first term in Eq.~(\ref{equ:clarity})), and association clarity (the second term in Eq.~(\ref{equ:clarity})).
+We find that knowledge strength plays the most decisive role in aggregation, whereas the others exert relatively smaller but positive effects, enhancing both stability and accuracy.